-- · demeaning comments about a person's appearance; - unwelcome jokes or comments, for example of a sexual or racial nature or about an individual's age; - questions about a person's sex life; - unwanted nicknames - the use of obscene gestures; - the open display of pictures or objects with protected characteristic overtones, even if not directed at any particular person, e.g. magazines, calendars or pin-ups; - spreading malicious rumours or insulting someone; - picking on someone or setting them up to fail; - making threats or comments about someone's job security without good reason; - ridiculing someone; - isolation or non-cooperation at work; and - excluding someone from work related social activities
+- Demeaning comments about a person's appearance. - Unwelcome jokes or comments, for example of a sexual or racial nature or about an individual's age. - Unwanted nicknames. - The use of obscene gestures. - Showing or sending offensive or pornographic material by any means (eg by text, video clip, email or by posting on the internet or social media).

-- physical conduct ranging from unwelcome touching to serious assault; - unwelcome sexual advances; - the offer of rewards for going along with sexual advances, e.g. promotion, access to training; - threats for rejecting sexual advances, e.g. suggestions that refusing advances will adversely affect the employee's employment, evaluation, pay, advances, assigned work, or any other condition of employment or career development; and - Inappropriate use of the policy
+- Spreading malicious rumours or insulting someone. - Picking on someone or setting them up to fail. - Making threats or comments about someone's job security without good reason. - Ridiculing someone. - Isolation or non-cooperation at work. - Excluding someone from work related social activities. - Physical conduct ranging from unwelcome touching to serious assault. - Unwelcome sexual advances. - The offer of rewards for going along with sexual advances, e.g. promotion, access to training. - Threats for rejecting sexual advances, e.g. suggestions that refusing advances will adversely affect the employee's employment, evaluation, pay, advances, assigned work, or any other condition of employment or career development. - Gossip and speculation about someone's sexual orientation or transgender status, sexual preferences, including spreading malicious rumours. - Persistent suggestions to meet up socially after a person has made clear that they do not welcome such suggestions. - Inappropriate use of the policy i.e. false allegations made in accordance with this policy.